 Let’s see how they race… It was a hilly course with fast flats so perfect to test the all-round performance.

-Lovely fast wheel, pick up speed beautifully as you get into your rhythm on the flat sections and drags, also fantastic on the high gradient climbs, even with the 50mm rims.
+Lovely fast wheels pick up speed beautifully as you get into your rhythm on the flat sections and drags, they're also fantastic on the high gradient climbs, even with the 50mm rims.

 Personally, I would not commute on such a lovely set of wheels, but let’s give it a try.

-Through the streets of London, right into the heart of the city the wheels are very responsive, and accelerated with ease from traffic lights while very smooth, these were helped with the addition of 25m tyres, these are spot on and together with the wheels make a perfect combination.
+Through the streets of London, right into the heart of the city the wheels are very responsive, and accelerated with ease from traffic lights while staying very smooth.
+These were helped with the addition of 25m tyres which are spot on and together with the wheels make a perfect combination.

 Now, with 1500k in the bin, all I’ve done to them so far is wash them off with some soap and water.

 Jump on a plane to Portugal for the Delucci challenge N2 ride across Portugal with Vaaru Cycles.
-A group of four, including myself, took part in this event.
-Details are on Delucci Retreat -website www.delucci.co.uk
+A group of four, including myself, took part in this event - all details can be found here.

 If these wheels are going to break it will be with my next test, to load the bike with paniers and cycle across Portugal from Chaves (at the very top) to Faro (at the very bottom), 738k on the old National 2 road with extreme heat, mountain roads and cobbles.
 Normally you would never use this kind of wheel for touring.
 So let’s see if they’re as strong as they say they are!